 • Missed Dose: If a patient misses treatment session(s) during the first 4 weeks of treatment, the patient should continue the current dosing schedule.2 For patients who miss treatment session(s) during maintenance treatment and have worsening of depression symptoms, per clinical judgement, consider returning to the previous dosing schedule (e.g., if doses missed during weekly dosing, revert to twice weekly dosing).1

-• Reinitiation: In a post hoc analysis of the open-label, phase 3, SUSTAIN-3 study, patients who relapsed on SPRAVATO conjunctively with an antidepressant (AD) during the SUSTAIN-1 study, after attaining stable response or remission, were reinitiated on flexibly dosed SPRAVATO in the induction phase followed by optimization/maintenance (OP/M) phase.
-Patients received flexible, twice-weekly dosing of SPRAVATO during the 4-week second induction phase and weekly, every other week, or every 4-week dosing during the variable duration OP/M phase.3
+• Reinitiation: In a post hoc analysis of SUSTAIN-3, patients who relapsed on SPRAVATO conjunctively with an antidepressant (AD) during the SUSTAIN-1 study, after attaining stable response or remission, were reinitiated on flexibly dosed SPRAVATO in the induction phase followed by OP/M phase.
+Patients received flexible, twice-weekly dosing of SPRAVATO during the 4-week second induction phase and weekly, every other week, or every 4-week dosing during the variable duration OP/M phase.4

-• An analysis of real-world safety data collected through required reporting from Risk Evaluation and Mitigation Strategy (REMS) monitoring forms found that patients reinitiating SPRAVATO after gaps in treatment (>60 days) had rates of sedation, dissociation, and increased blood pressure consistent with its established safety profile.4
+• An analysis of real-world safety data collected through required reporting from Risk Evaluation and Mitigation Strategy (REMS) monitoring forms found that patients reinitiating SPRAVATO after gaps in treatment (>60 days) had rates of sedation, dissociation, and increased blood pressure consistent with its established safety profile.5

 Clinical data